tamerkaraca/linux-ai-setup-script/README.md

 Because Aider is pipx-managed, upgrades are as easy as `pipx upgrade aider-chat`.

+##### Claude Code Providers (Option 7)
+Option `7` in the primary menu now opens a mini-menu that targets two officially documented workflows:

+- **GLM-4.6 via z.ai (https://z.ai/model-api):** The script creates `~/.claude/settings.json`, masks the existing `ANTHROPIC_AUTH_TOKEN`, and lets you override the default base URL (`https://api.z.ai/api/anthropic`).
+It pins `ANTHROPIC_DEFAULT_*` models to `GLM-4.6` / `GLM-4.5-Air`, matching GLM Coding Plan guidance.
+- **Moonshot kimi-k2 via platform.moonshot.ai (https://platform.moonshot.ai/docs/guide/agent-support#install-claude-code):** Before writing the config, the module enforces Node.js ≥ 18 (Moonshot also installs its own Claude Code CLI build) and optionally reinstalls `@anthropic-ai/claude-code`.
+It then prompts for your Moonshot API key, base URL (defaults to `https://api.moonshot.ai/anthropic`), and preferred model (`kimi-k2-0711-preview` or `kimi-k2-turbo-preview`).
+All values are written back to `~/.claude/settings.json`, so rerunning the menu simply masks existing keys if you need to rotate secrets later on.

+Both flows surface the upstream documentation links and keep the key in place if you press Enter, which makes credential rotation painless.

 #### AI Framework Menu
 The framework menu ensures `pipx` exists (installing Python first if necessary), then lets you provision individual Super* stacks or all of them in one go.
 Each installer routes prompts through `/dev/tty`, so API-key input works even when `setup` was piped through `curl`.